fredrik9000/Firmadetaljer_Android/README.md

 This is an Android application where you can search for information about Norwegian companies.
 The search is done against the Brønnøysundsregistrene API: https://confluence.brreg.no/display/DBNPUB/API

-The app is written in Kotlin and has an MVVM architecture using the repository pattern and Android architecture components, such as:
+The app is written in Kotlin, uses Dagger 2, and has an MVVM architecture using the repository pattern and Android architecture components, such as:

 - ViewModel
 - Room